marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index "your own loop (example)", "for loop"}}

-Write a higher-order function `loop` that provides a way to something like a `for` loop statement.
+Write a higher-order function `loop` that provides something like a `for` loop statement.
 It takes a value, a test function, an update function, and a body function.
 Each iteration, it first runs the test function on the current loop value, and stops if that returns false.
-Then, it calls the body function, giving it the current value.
+Then it calls the body function, giving it the current value.
 And finally, it calls the update function to create a new value, and starts from the beginning.

-When defining the function, you may use a regular loop to do the actual looping.
+When defining the function, you can use a regular loop to do the actual looping.

 {{if interactive